-There are two strands within the programme to offer the support needed as teachers progress through their early teaching career.
-Teaching core physics provides secondary teachers in their first or second year of teaching physics at any stage with half termly coaching sessions in a local peer group.
-Each of these sessions focuses on a different area of physics, relevant teaching approaches and resources, and can be used to provide additional subject-specific support to the Early Career Framework provision.
+Secondary teachers in their first or second year of teaching physics at any stage receive half termly coaching sessions in a local peer group.
+Each of these sessions focuses on a different area of physics and relevant teaching approaches and resources.
+These sessions can be used to provide additional subject-specific support to the Early Career Framework provision.
 The local peer group enables teachers to build a support network and share ideas across schools.

-For those teaching a significant physics timetable (usually including some triple science or A-level classes) in their third to fifth year of teaching, developing physics specialism provides bespoke individual mentoring.
-Teachers will agree goals with their mentor at the start of the year and will be supported as they work towards them.
-They will also get a funded place for a conference of their choice and receive three books relevant to their development.
+Those teaching a significant physics timetable (usually including some triple science or A-level classes) in their third to fifth year of teaching receive individual mentoring.
+Teachers will agree goals with their mentor at the start of the year and work towards these with support from their mentor.
+They will also receive a funded place for a conference of their choosing and receive books relevant to their interests.

 It is expected that the majority of those applying will be able to take part but if programmes are oversubscribed, priority will be given to applications that meet one or more of the following criteria: